 Garlic Roasted Asparagus with Bacon and Cheese is made with just a few simple ingredients, PLUS bacon and cheese!
-This easy and healthy recipe makes for a delicious side dish with any meal!
+This easy recipe makes for a delicious side dish with any meal!

 If this roasted asparagus with cheese and bacon made your day, then you’ll also want to try these Cheesy Grilled Asparagus in Foil Packs and these Bacon Wrapped Asparagus with Balsamic Glaze.
 So much cheese and bacon!